About Dr. Anne Tsao

 Once she’s determined the relationship between genes or proteins and mesothelioma, she and other researchers use that knowledge to look for new treatment methods or better diagnostic methods.

-Dr. Tsao is the National Health Institute’s (NHI) principal investigator for phase 1 and 2 of a trial that’s testing pemetrexed and cisplatin (standard mesothelioma chemotherapy drugs) with or without cediranib maleate — a substance that may inhibit tumor growth — to treat pleural mesothelioma.
+Dr. Tsao has also served as the National Health Institute’s (NHI) principal investigator for phases 1 and 2 of a trial to test pemetrexed and cisplatin (standard mesothelioma chemotherapy drugs) with or without cediranib maleate — a substance that may inhibit tumor growth — to treat pleural mesothelioma.

 One of Dr. Tsao’s areas of expertise is proton therapy.
 While proton therapy has been used to treat other forms of cancer, she helped develop this procedure as a treatment option for mesothelioma.

-Studies are suggesting that proton therapy delivers up to 60% less radiation to the healthy cells surrounding the tumor than conventional radiation therapies.
+Studies suggest that proton therapy delivers up to 60% less radiation to the healthy cells surrounding the tumor than conventional radiation therapies.